 - Proof of partnership funding

-- Proof of ownership/leasehold requirements, if relevant

-- Details of statutory permissions required and obtained

-- Detailed timetable or work programme
+- Detailed timetable and updated plan for acquisition

 - Cost breakdown and cashflow

 - Detailed Project Management structure

 - Method of buying goods, works and services

 - Your bank account details

-We will use the documents you supply with the Permission to Start form to help us monitor your scheme's progress and performance.
+We will use the documents you supply with the Permission to Start form to help us monitor your project's progress and performance.
 We will normally pay only towards costs incurred after you have obtained our Permission to Start.